elastic/elasticsearch-py/docs/reference/dsl_how_to_guides.md

 response = s.execute()
 ```

-If you just want to iterate over the hits returned by your search you can iterate over the `Search` object:
+If you want to iterate over the hits returned by your search you can iterate over the `Search` object:

 ```python
 for hit in s: